 Step 7: Get Licensed to Practice

-Upon earning your O.D., you face the requirement of passing all of the sections of a four-part test, the National Board of Examiners in Optometry exam.
-All optometry professionals must pass these four parts of the exam to practice in the United States.
+Upon earning your O.D., you must pass all of the sections of a four-part test, the National Board of Examiners in Optometry exam.
+All optometry professionals must pass these four exam parts to practice in the United States.
 Some states may require further clinical exams or exams on medical ethics.
 Your license must be renewed regularly as your state requires.
-Continued education is many times a requirement for keeping your license renewed and up-to-date.
+Continued education is often required to keep your license renewed and up-to-date.

 Step 8: Consider Certifications

-Finally, to improve your prospects for employment as you go through the stages of how to become an optometrist, you may choose to prove your commitment in the pursuit of advanced optometry knowledge by seeking certifications from the ABO, or the American Board of Optometry.
-This process includes taking an exam which is offered two times a year and, of course, passing it.
+Finally, to improve your prospects for employment as you go through the stages of how to become an optometrist, you may choose to prove your commitment to the pursuit of advanced optometry knowledge by seeking certifications from the ABO or the American Board of Optometry.
+This process includes taking an exam, which is offered two times a year, and, of course, passing it.

 Optometrist’s Skills